SAP/fundamental-styles/docs/pages/components/tree.md

 permalink: components/tree.html
 folder: components
 ---
+> **UNDER REVIEW**.
+This component is under review.
+A new version will be implemented soon.
+{: .docs-intro}
 A tree is used to display data in a visual hierarchy.
-{: .docs-intro}

 Items that contain additional items are called nodes, while items that do not contain any other items are called leaves.
 If available, a single topmost node is called a root node.
 Apart from the hierarchical structure of its nodes and leaves, a tree is similar to a list.